 Why study at Deakin?

-Information systems is available as a major in the Bachelor of Commerce (BCom) and a specialisation in the Deakin MBA.
-Deakin's BCom and MBA are internationally recognised and EPAS accredited by the European Foundation for Management Development (EFMD).
+You can combine the Bachelor of Information systems with the Bachelor of Commerce (BCom) and a specialisation in the Master of Commerce.
+Deakin's BCom is internationally recognised and EPAS accredited by the European Foundation for Management Development (EFMD).
 EPAS is an international quality benchmark for business programs worldwide.
-Deakin is the only Australian university with EPAS accreditation for its Bachelor of Commerce, and one of only three Australian universities with an EPAS accredited MBA.
+Deakin is the only Australian university with EPAS accreditation for its Bachelor of Commerce.

 Our courses are flexible